-- 5. To avoid accidents, don't leave your tackle lying on the ground.
-Someone can trip on it, step on a hook or break True vour equipment.
-False - 6.
+- To avoid accidents, don't leave your tackle lying on the ground.
+Someone can trip on it, step on a hook or break your equipment.
+True False - 6.
 Look behind you before you cast to make sure your hook will not get caught on a power line, tree or person.

-True False - 7.
-If a hook is deep inside a fish, give the line a good yank to try and pull it out.
+7. If a hook is deep inside a fish, give the line a good yank to try and pull it out.
 True False

-When transporting your equipment, remove the hook or lure from the line and store it in your tackle box.
+- 8. When transporting your equipment, remove the hook or lure from the line and store it in your tackle box. - True False - 9.
 Never remove a hook from around a person's eyes, face, the back of the hands, or any area where ligaments, tendons, or blood vessels are visible.